agavrilov76/ExpectIt/README.md

 input stream NIO pipe.

 The result object indicates whether the match operation was successful or not.
 It holds the context of the match.
-It implement the ``java.util.regexp.MatchResult`` interface which provides access to the result of regular expression matching results.
+It implements the ``java.util.regexp.MatchResult`` interface which provides access to the result of regular expression matching results.
 If the match was successful, then the corresponding input buffer is update, all characters before the match including the match are removed.